 When a customer calls in fed up with your software, you want to have the person on the phone equipped to diffuse the situation.
-In order to develop a powerful customer support team, you need an effective plan for training.
+To develop a great customer support team, you need an effective plan for training.

 How do you create a customer service training plan?
 Follow these five simple steps to establish a set guide for preparing new customer service agents.